 Charles Bukowski is one of America’s best-known contemporary writers of poetry and prose, and, many would claim, its most influential and imitated poet.
-He was born in Andernach, Germany, and brought to the United States at the age of three.
-He was raised in Los Angeles and lived there for fifty years.
-He published his first story in 1944, when he was twenty-four, and began writing poetry when he was thirty-five.
+At the forefront of American counter-culture, his Beat Generation writing is widely celebrated.
+He was born in Germany in 1920 to an American soldier father and a German mother and was brought to the United States at the age of three.
+He grew up in Los Angeles and lived there for the majority of his life.

 During his lifetime he published more than forty-five books, including novels such as Factotum, Post Office and Ham on Rye.
 He died in 1994 shortly after completing his last novel, Pulp.